WHAT LED YOU TO A CAREER IN FINANCIAL SERVICES?

 WHAT TYPE OF CLIENTS DO YOU WORK WITH?

 I work to educate and empower multiple generations of families and women in transition.
 Because of my experience growing up, I believe that all family members should be included in the learning and investment process.
 Whether you have $500,000 or 20 million dollars you should talk about money.
-I especially want you to talk about money.
+I especially want you should talk about money.
 I especially want women to understand investing and take active roles in their families financial futures.

 WHAT IS THE MOST IMPORTANT LESSON THAT YOU HAVE LEARNED?